aboubakrndong/Certifications/README.md

-# hello-world
+#Certifications repo
-just another repo
+repo for certifications

-hello i'm aboubakr a software engineer internship in Atos and i'm so happy to be here
+hello i'm aboubakr a software engineer and i'm so happy to be here